googlecreativelab/air-snare/README.md

 Other experiments to explore:

-- [Astrowand](https://experiments.withgoogle.com/astrowand "Astrowand Google Experiment") lets you draw shapes in the air to form constellations.
-- [Morning Mountain: Visual Alarm Clock](https://experiments.withgoogle.com/visual-alarm-clock "Morning Mountain Google Experiment") lets you stop your alarm clock from ringing by striking a pose.
 - [Finger User Interface or FUI (pronounced Foo-ey)](https://experiments.withgoogle.com/fui "FUI") - lets you control your devices with the wave of a finger.
 - [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer "Tiny Motion Trainer") lets you train and test machine learning models for your Arduino Nano 33 BLE Sense in the browser.
 ----